January 3, 2026

 For the schools that continue to rely on interviews, being prepared and presenting your best self matters more than ever as admissions offices look for additional context to support their holistic review.

-Perspective on Admissions Interviews
+Perspective on College Admissions Interviews

 Research Your Interviewer